Board of Trustees

 Cordi O’Hara

-Cordi also ran the UK System Operator for National Grid, where she oversaw the strategy, planning and operation of over 14,000 miles of gas and electricity networks in Great Britain.
-In her tenure in this role she integrated over 14 GW of renewable clean energy into the UK system.
-She has advocated for innovative solutions to a decarbonised energy market, including clean technology solutions and new demand response initiatives.
+Cordi also served as Chief Operating Officer at National Grid’s US Gas Business and before that she ran the UK System Operator for National Grid, where she oversaw the strategy, planning and operation of over 14,000 miles of gas and electricity networks in Great Britain.

-Cordi became a fellow of the UK Energy Institute in 2016, acknowledging her significant experience in UK and European energy markets and networks, and was awarded an OBE in 2019.
+Cordi became a fellow of the UK Energy Institute in 2016, acknowledging her significant experience in UK and European energy markets and networks.
+She was awarded an OBE in 2019 for services to the energy industry.

 Jorge Pikunic